Categorizing your transactions with GL codes

-Admin and Bookkeeper users will be able to sync the expense records directly to Xero, QuickBooks Online, or NetSuite.
+The Accounting page allows Admin and Bookkeeper users to to review, categorize, and sync expense records directly to Xero, QuickBooks Online, or NetSuite.
 If you aren’t connected to one of these accounting softwares, you may also export transactions (including categories) in CSV form to be uploaded to accounting software of your choice.

 Speed up categorization